Robin Hill Cemetery

-When established in the early 19th century, Robin Hill cemetery was located in a relatively rural agricultural area.
-Its burials include several military veterans, include those from the American Revolutionary War, the American Civil War, and World War II.
+When established in the early 19th century, Robin Hill Cemetery was located in a relatively rural agricultural area.
+Its burials include several military veterans, including those from the American Revolutionary War, the American Civil War, and World War II.
 Although the cemetery is still in active use, most of the marked graves date to the third quarter of the nineteenth century.
 The markers speak towards the high frequency of childhood death, as demonstrated by the dual markers for the two sons of Levi and Lucinda Rice, aged four and six, who both died on the same day in December 1817, while also demonstrating for families longevity, such as Ananias Cooke, who died in 1851 at the age of 91.

 The cemetery was listed on the National Register of Historic Places in 2004.